 A Note on Energy Companies

-Many of the issues regarding the cost of producing biogas revolve around economies of scale.
+Many of the issues regarding the cost of producing RNG from biogas revolve around economies of scale.
 Technology and capital equipment in this industry tend to be unsophisticated and inefficient.
 Large landfills are more economically viable for producing RNG than smaller landfills.
 Clustering dairy farms around centralized anaerobic digesters is more economically viable than installing anaerobic digesters on every dairy farm.
 Large energy companies, with significant research and development efforts, may be able to spot and correct inefficiencies, especially those that arise from economies of scale.

 Large energy companies have publicly expressed some interest in RNG projects.
 Chevron is interested in creating a substance as close to crude oil as they can out of crops and plant-based waste so that they can transport it through the existing pipeline.
-In 2017,, BP acquired Clean Energy Fuels Corporation’s extensive landfill gas collection infrastructure, and BP now boasts their statistics in California, partnering with 10 landfills, supplying biogas to 3 California transit companies, and supplying 70 natural gas pumping stations.
-BP has also invested in a company that makes jet fuel from household waste and is currently investing tens of millions of dollars into renewable energy research at universities.
+In 2017, BP acquired Clean Energy Renewables’ RNG production assets,.
+Today, BP is partnering with 10 landfills, supplying biogas-derived RNG to three California transit companies and 70 natural gas fueling stations.
+BP has also invested in a company that makes jet fuel from household waste and is currently investing tens of millions of dollars into renewable energy research at various universities.
 In addition, Shell has expressed interest in creating a competitive waste-to-energy RNG transportation fuel plant in Bangalore, and they hope to produce RNG at $2.00/gallon (2012 USD).

-Even though these large energy companies claim to have interest in these areas, it’s unlikely that they will spur large amounts of future development in the RNG industry.
-In the United States, there are currently 2,000 sites recovering biogas from 13,000 potential sites.
-Combining all potential sites, the production potential of RNG in the United States is 351 million MMBtu/year.
-Fitting all of the 11,000 remaining biogas sites would require an estimated investment of $33 billion for construction and capital, excluding additional costs for gas transport (pipeline, trucking, etc.) and planning.
+Even though these large energy companies express interest in these areas, it’s unclear whether or not their investments will spur large amounts of future project development across the RNG industry.
+In the United States, there are gas-to-energy projects at approximately 2,000 sites (landfills, WWTP, livestock operations) The cumulative RNG production potential from the more than 25,000+ sites in the United States where biogas is not being upgraded is 351 million MMBtu/year.
+Developing all of the 23,000+ potential sites would require an estimated investment of $33+ billion for construction and capital, excluding additional costs for gas transport (pipeline, trucking, etc.) and planning.

-On the other hand, FNG projects are far more attractive to large energy companies because of their heightened returns.
+On the other hand, natural gas projects are far more attractive to large energy companies because of their larger returns.
 For example, Chevron’s Wheatstone and Gorgon LNG projects in Australia can produce 450 million barrels of oil equivalent a day (around 2.5 million MMBtu/day), the equivalent of 911 million MMBtu/year.
 This means that Chevron can produce over 2.5 times more natural gas per year than all potential RNG sites in the United States combined with an $81 billion investment in just these two projects.
 As a result, large energy companies typically look for large, centralized, fossil fuel ventures like these because Chevron can operate with quicker timelines, perform less maintenance, use lessons from similar projects, and have more stable predicted returns, and the company can produce cheaper natural gas for consumers and investors alike.

 RNG vs. Other Renewables